art-from-the-machine/Mantella/README.md

 Some VR users miss that there is a separate VR version of PapyrusUtil, double check that you have downloaded this version of the mod if you are a VR user (it should be under the Miscallaneous Files section of the Nexus download page).
 If you are a SE user, please double check your Skyrim version by right-clicking its exe file in your Skyrim folder and going to Properties -> Details.
 The "File version" should be listed here.
 If it is 1.6 or above, you actually have Skyrim AE, not SE (its confusing I know), so please download the AE versions of the required mods.

 If you have the required mods installed, then this issue might instead be caused by the `skyrim_folder` being set incorrectly.
 This only seems to be an issue for Mod Organizer 2 / Wabbajack modlist users.
 Some Mod Orgnanizer 2 setups move the text files created by the Mantella spell to another folder.
 Try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path to try to find these Mantella text files, specifically a file called `_mantella__skyrim_folder.txt`.
 If you find this file, then please set its folder as your `skyrim_folder` path.

+### ChatGPT API Error: cannot access local variable 'audio_file' where it is not associated with a value
+This error occurs when something has failed in a previous step (likely xVASynth).
+Please check your MantellaSoftware/logging.log file to see the error which occurred before this, which should provide more clarification.
+If you are still ensure, please share your logging.log file to the Discord's issues channel.

 ### NPCs keep repeating the same line of dialogue
 This is an issue with `mod_folder` not being set to the correct path in MantellaSoftware/config.ini.
 If you are using Mod Organizer 2, you can find the correct path by right-clicking the Mantella mod in the Mod Organizer 2 UI and selecting "Open in Explorer".
 If you are using Vortex, you should instead set this `mod_folder` path to your Skyrim/Data folder.